bonitasoft/bonita-doc/md/upgrade-from-community-to-a-subscription-edition.md

 To upgrade a Bonita platform from Community edition to a Subscription edition, follow these steps:

 1. [Install the Subscription Bundle](bonita-installation-overview) but do not start it.
 We will call this installation folder `bonita-subscription`.
 2. Configure the Subscription installation to use your existing database editing the file `<bonita-subscription>/setup/database.properties`.
+Beware of [backslash characters](BonitaBPM_platform_setup.md#backslash_support).
 3. Shut down the Community server being migrated using the `stop-bonita` script, we will call this installation folder `bonita-community`.
 4. Run `<bonita-community>/setup/setup(.sh/.bat) pull` to fetch your current Community configuration in `<bonita-community>/setup/platform_conf/current` and copy this last in a different folder, we will call this new folder `bonita-community-configuration`.
 5. [Backup your Bonita platform and databases](back-up-bonita-platform.md).